Columbia County DUI Lawyer

 - Was video of the stop and arrest reviewed?

 With the minimum BAC level lowered to 0.08 percent, it is easier than you may realize to be considered under the influence.
 If you or a loved one has been charged with drunk driving, you need to be proactive about your case.
-Hiring a skilled defense attorney should be the first step you take.
+Hiring a skilled defense attorney who understands Pennsylvania drunk driving law should be the first step you take.

 The seasoned legal team at Law Offices of Kreisher & Gregorowicz has represented central Pennsylvania residents for over four decades.
 We are highly knowledgeable of the state's impaired driving statutes.